Chart Color Schemes

 Lethbridge Park - Tregear has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely affecting the region.
-Notable initiatives include Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), The Ponds North West Growth Area - Adjacent Precincts, and Parklawn Place Boarding House.
-Relevant projects are listed below.
+AreaSearch identified 19 projects likely affecting this region.
+Notable ones are Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), The Ponds North West Growth Area - Adjacent Precincts, and Parklawn Place Boarding House.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.